 Batch Deleting WordPress Post Revisions

 Post revisions can be very useful, but they also considerably increase the size of your MySQL database.
-You could manually delete posts revisions, but a much quicker method would be to use this SQL query.
+You could manually delete post revisions, but a much quicker method would be to use this SQL query.

 Disable or Enable All WordPress Plugins